 How Does the Tide Affect Fish Behaviour?

 There is still a lot of mystery as to the way tide affects the ways in which fish feed and behave.
 The simple fact is that no one can say for sure how the tide affects the behaviour of fish.
 There is a serious lack of peer-reviewed scientific research into this topic, and the trends anglers have discovered appear to have been worked out through observation and trial and error.
-For example anglers may have noticed that during a strong spring tide worms and shellfish are dislodged from their homes and the fishing improves as various species of fish hunt for the easy meals.
+For example anglers may have noticed that during a strong spring tide worms and shellfish are dislodged from their homes and the fishing improves as various species of fish hunt for this easy source of food.
 Similarly, strong tidal flow can create gullies along rocks and other features, channeling food into these areas and making these times the ideal time to fish these marks.
 Some species also react differently to the tide.
 Bass, for example, can feed well during a strong tidal flow when they will hunt preyfish, whereas mullet prefer slack water when they will come into harbours and estuaries to feed.
 Shoal fish, such as mackerel, may come within range of anglers fishing from pier and rock marks when the weather is calm and the tide is weak, but stay further out at sea during strong spring tides, especially when they are combined with bad/rough weather.
 Again, local knowledge will help understand how different marks fish during different stages of the tide.

 Beach Fishing and Tides

 Different beaches fish differently over different stages of the tide.
 Many steep shingle beaches will fish well regardless of the stage of the tide as their is always a decent depth of water to cast into.
 However, on some shallower sloping beaches, the best fishing can be had at low tide.

 This is because the beach may slope much more steeply from the low tide point onwards, as the diagrams above show.
 Yet again a mix of local knowledge and trial and error will tell anglers the best stage of the tide to fish any beach mark.